THANK YOU FOR ENTERING THE SAMARITANS CYCLE – Our sportive in aid of the Chilterns Samaritans.

 There will be toilets at Ride HQ.

-Trade suppliers will be on site on site selling a variety of accessories such as water bottles, spare tubes, energy drinks and gels, helmets and clothing.
+Trade suppliers will be on site on site selling a variety of accessories such as water bottles, spare tubes.
 Please support them on the day as they are donating a percentage of their sales to the event.

 Please ensure that you have enough refreshments for your ride.
 Free drinks, snacks and energy products will be available at the rest stations and there will be water at Ride HQ for filling water bottles, but you should ensure that you have enough of your own supplies to last you the ride.